 Member of the European Parliament since 2004 (independent), where she has been European Democratic Party Vice-President since 2012.
 An Irish politician with a strong focus on employment and social policy, regional affairs and transparency.

 Member of the European Parliament since 2009 (Civic Platform) and its Brexit Steering Group, and Chair of the Constitutional Committee.
 Former European Commissioner, Polish Minister for European Affairs and member of the Amato Group.
 Professor in Economics.

 Adjunct Senior Research Fellow, University College Dublin who has written extensively on the European Parliament, European political parties and the EU after Brexit.
 Worked for the EP for almost four decades, including as Head of the EP's Information Office Ireland (2006-2016).

-Ambassador of Slovakia to the US.
-Former Government Plenipotentiary for the 2016 Slovak EU Presidency, State Secretary of the Ministry of Foreign and European Affairs (2015-2018), Permanent Representative to the EU (2009-2015) and member of the European Convention.
+Minister of Foreign and European Affairs of Slovakia.
+Former Ambassador of Slovakia to the US (2018-2020), State Secretary of the Ministry of Foreign and European Affairs (2015-2018), Permanent Representative to the EU (2009-2015) and member of the European Convention.

 Polish politician and Chancellor of Polish-Japanese Academy of Information Technology.
 Leader of the United Left coalition of the 2015 Polish parliamentary election.
 On the 2016 Foreign Policy’s annual list of 100 most influential global thinkers.

 Former Director-General for the EU Council's Legal Service (1988-2010).
 Legal Advisor for the successive Inter-Governmental Conferences that negotiated and adopted new EU Treaties from Maastricht to Lisbon.
 Former UN diplomat and author.